creativescala/krop/docs/src/pages/controller/route/assets.md

 Note we need to `import krop.asset.AssetRoute`; this not part of the core library we import with `krop.all.*`.

-An asset route is also a handler, so we can add to our application in the usual way.
+An asset route is also a handler, which we add to our application in the usual way.
 Code like the following will do.

 ```scala
 assets.orElse(theApplication)